 The model chooses four individual stocks from the NASDAQ 100 stock index.
 So depending on what stocks are in the NASDAQ 100, the stock rotation formula might include the new ones.

 'The Maximum Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 It is the length of time the account was in the Max Drawdown.
 A Max Drawdown measures a retrenchment from when an equity curve reaches a new high.
 It’s the maximum an account lost during that retrenchment.
 This method is applied because a valley can’t be measured until a new high occurs.
-Once the new high is reached, the percentage change from the old high to the bottom of the largest trough is recorded.'Applying this definition to our asset in some examples:
+Once the new high is reached, the percentage change from the old high to the bottom of the largest trough is recorded.'Using this definition on our asset we see for example:

-'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
+'The Average Drawdown Duration is an extension of the Maximum Drawdown.
+However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
-So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'Which means for our asset as example:
+So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'Applying this definition to our asset in some examples: